 So, for those of you new to showbiz, you may be asking what exactly is a One Act Play Theatre Festival?
 It’s the theatrical version of a film festival where theatre groups enter their chosen play to compete for prizes or awards.
 One-Act Play Festivals are usually hosted by established community theatre companies over a weekend.
 Plays are presented in sessions commencing on a Friday night and all day Saturday and Sunday.
 An independent adjudicator is invited to judge and give feedback, either in a report or verbally.
 Adjudicators are industry professionals and certainly help to create a buzz for the local community.
 It’s quite exciting to have a well-known adjudicator in town and also a great way to promote the festival.
 The grand finale is the awards night at the end of the festival.
 It’s very inspiring.

 Each festival has terms and conditions that will state the length of the play, usually between 15 to 50 minutes with a minimum of 2 actors required to perform.
 Consideration needs to be given to props required for the performance, as obviously, it is not possible to design sets.
 Stage boxes are usually available.
 These can be used as makeshift furniture or standing blocks.
 Portable, lightweight props can be made and the rest left to the imagination.

 I’d like to encourage you to participate in a One Act Play Festival.
 You’ll be sure to catch the theatrical bug.
 Google your local theatres or community theatre groups to see if they are involved with producing theatre festivals.
 If not, why not start one up and get the local schools involved too.

-If you are considering entering a One Act Play Festival and are looking for a suitable play, I have four one act plays on offer that have won awards.
-You can find them at One Act Plays
+If you are considering entering a One Act Play Festival and are looking for a suitable play, I have four one-act plays on offer that have won awards.
+You can find them here at Stage Plays

 Break a leg!